Friday, June 22, 2018

 Copyrights @ Festival in LA 2016

-Applauding this unique, character-driven first project as writer/director Max Emerson (“Eastsiders,” “Hit the Floor,” and the “Glee” TV Series) took his celebrity status to crowd-funding a film that focuses on LGBTQ youth matters.
+Applauding this unique, character-driven first project of writer/director Max Emerson (“Eastsiders,” “Hit the Floor,” and the “Glee” TV Series).
+He took his celebrity status to crowd-funding a film that focuses on LGBTQ+ youth matters and how to help solve this problem.

-In America, LGBT young people are eight times more likely to be homeless.
-Those kids are twice as likely to be sexually abused, develop a severe drug addiction, or even commit suicide.
+According to new statistics, in America, LGBTQ+ young people are eight times more likely to be homeless.
+Those kids are twice as likely to be sexually abused, develop a severe drug addiction, have psychological problems, or even commit suicide.

 The producers will donate 50% of the proceeds to not-for-profit organizations helping troubled young people.